CALAMITY TOURIST, ACT II

 Escaping the Grid

 We rolled out of Sactown in Bob’s Toyota Tacoma, hauling a janky load stacked up past the contractor rack.
 There were big arcs of white PVC piping and wooden poles lashed to the rig.
 With this homespun get-up, we looked like the second coming of Jed Clampett and his kin folk.
 We humped it over the Sierra Nevada, the overloaded, late model engine struggling on the uphills.
 Past Gold Rush outposts of Cisco and Secret Town, over the Donner Pass and into Nevada, bound for the Black Rock Desert.
 This is a stark barren land form north of I-80, in the heart of the Great Basin.
-It is notorious for having swallowed up immigrant wagon trains in the inferno of summer, and more recently famous as site of the Burning Man art festival.
+It is notorious for having swallowed up immigrant wagon trains in its inferno, and more recently famous as site of the Burning Man art festival.

 We were going out there to see the desert without all those 90,000 frolicking art freaks.
-The event we were bound for was billed as a small gathering of core Burning Man people held on the 4th of July every year—The Fourth of Juplaya (playa is the Burner name for the desert floor) There would be maybe a thousand people informally scattered in clusters across the wide landscape.
+The event we were bound for was billed as a small gathering of core Burning Man people held on the 4th of July every year—The Fourth of Juplaya (playa is the Burner name for the desert floor).
+There would be maybe a thousand people informally scattered in clusters across the wide landscape.
 Bob and I had gone out to Burning Man about five years back.
 I was the novice, his wing man for six days of crazy desert living.

-But this trip would not be that sort of wild, elaborate affair—rather, quiet, meditative--no $300 ticket to get in.
+But this trip would not be that sort of wild, elaborate affair—rather, quiet and meditative--no $300 ticket to get in.
 No raves filling the air with thumping techno beats.
 We hoped it would be more about the landscape and camping.
 Camping and DIY is where my friend Bob comes in.
 He is the consummate tinkerer, builder, veteran camper, rigger of structures, a longstanding member of Sacramento counter cultural, bohemian circles.

 As we drove, I posted to Facebook that we were heading out, and our friend Anton posted back that he just heard from some of his friends who were stuck out on the playa.
 He warned of unseasonably wet conditions and to avoid the whitish sands at all costs.
 We thanked him and kept on rolling east.

-We started talking about the conditions we might find and then imagining the immigrants who came through the Black Rock Desert in the 1850s on their way to the promised land—the difficulties they had in this terrain and the likelihood they didn’t know exactly where they were at times.
+We started talking about the conditions we might find and then pivoted to imagining the immigrants who came through the Black Rock Desert in the 1850s on their way to the promised land—the difficulties they had in this terrain, and the likelihood they didn’t know exactly where they were at times.
 We tried to contemplate the mindset of having to accept that level of uncertainty.
 And how different that was from our world that is known down to specific GPS coordinates, the elaborate grid work of cities, rivers, all the connections between people.